mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 You can traverse the DOM with the additional keywords:

-1. `closest` closest element matching a CSS selector you provide
+1. `closest` nearest ancestor  matching a CSS selector you provide
-2. `nearest`
+2. `nearest` next sibling or child element matching a CSS selector
 3. `parent` begins searching at the parent of the current element
 4. `next` scans forward from current element looking for specified CSS Selector
 5. `previous` scans backward from current element looking for a specified cSS Selector